 These were the first words spoken by the angel to the young shepherds, as they stood terrified before the heavenly host.

 Fear not: for, behold, I bring you good tidings of great joy, which shall be to all people.
 For unto you is born this day in the city of David a Saviour, which is Christ the Lord.
 (Luke 2:10-11)

 Fear not, because God is here.

-We know from experience that there is no solace to be secured from the ice and snow, no comfort to be found in the frosty wind.
+We know from experience that there is no solace to be found in the ice and snow, no comfort to gain from the frosty wind.
 But if you’re willing to reach beyond the surrounding elements of winter … to dare to put your future in the hands of the God who loves you, then you can be sure that joy, and hope, and favor await you in his presence.

 Our God, Heaven cannot hold Him, nor earth sustain;